roise-bailey/1701QCA-Assessment2/index.md

 This project is related to mine through similar technology and concept being a puppet like shape with limbs being controlled using a motor.
 Though this project is more advanced than mine will be, the idea and base technology behind it is of a similar nature to what mine will be.

 ### Related project 6 ###
-Motion and Sound Activated Babt Mobile
+Motion and Sound Activated Baby Mobile

 https://www.littlebits.cc/projects/sound-motion-activated-baby-mobile

 ![Image](baby.JPG)

-This project is related to mine
+This project is related to mine through similar concept being a mobile that is activated through motion.
+While this mabile is made specifically for a baby, my mobile has multiple uses such as a halloween decoration.

 ## Other research ##
 *Include here any other relevant research you have done.
 This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
 For each particular source, add a comment or two about why it is relevant or what you have taken from it.*